finos/symphony-bdk-python/docsrc/markdown/datafeed.md

 Datahose is very similar to datafeed: it enables a bot to receive [_Real Time Events_](https://docs.developers.symphony.com/building-bots-on-symphony/datafeed/real-time-events) with the main difference that *all* events of the pod are received.
-The datahose loop is a core service built on top of the events API and provide a dedicated contract to bot developers to work with datahose.
-This is compatible with agent version 20.15 onwards.
+The datahose loop is a core service built on top of the events API and provide a dedicated contract to bot developers to work with Datahose.
+This is compatible with Agent version 20.15 onwards.

 The [Activity API](./activity-api.md) is not meant to be used with datahose.